Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/graph.md

         entities: List[ThingObject]
             List of entities to import.
         auth_key: Optional[str] = None
-            If the auth key is set the logged-in user (if any) will be ignored and the auth key will be used.
+            If the auth key is set, the logged-in user (if any) will be ignored, and the auth key will be used.
         timeout: int
             Timeout for the request (default: 60 seconds)